 What do learners need to learn?
 Skills

 The purpose of a PESTLE analysis.
 EC5

 MC5

-How PESTLE analysis is used to support businesses and develop plants ans.
+How PESTLE analysis is used to support businesses and develop plans.
 MC6

-The process of undertaking a PESTLE analysis, including any suppo rting MC7
+The process of undertaking a PESTLE analysis, including any supporting MC7

 documentation.
 MC10

 DC2

-How the outcomes of PESTLE analysis impact on the operations of a a business DC3

-(e.g., identifying risks and mitigating them in a timely manner to avoid
+How the outcomes of PESTLE analysis impact on the operations of a business (e.g., identifying risks and mitigating them in a timely manner to avoid losses).
+DC3